fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 Do it by clicking the Fork button in the header of a repository.

 This is good for (often short-lived) collaboration on an existing repo.
 You can contribute code to someone else’s project, via PRs.
-(Note: while working you can also pull in changes from the OG branch via PRs.)

 Github Reference: [Working with forks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks)